0xPARC/0xparc-intro-book/easy/src/intro.typ

 MPC, SNARKs, and FHE are just some examples in a huge zoo of cryptographic primitives, from the elementary (public-key cryptography) to the impossibly powerful (indistinguishability obfuscation).
-There are protocols for MPC, SNARKS, and FHE;
+There are protocols for MPC, SNARKs, and FHE;
 they are very slow, but they can be implemented and used in practice.

 This whole field is an active area of research.
-- Can we make existing tools (SNARKS, etc.) more efficient?
+- Can we make existing tools (SNARKs, etc.) more efficient?
   For example, the cost of proving a computation in a SNARK is currently about $10^6$ times the cost of doing the computation directly.
   Can we bring that number down?